 Christmas Market at Notre-Dame Cathedral

-After what started as a tough year for the beloved Cathedral, it survived the terrible fire and is offering a warm and festive way to celebrate Christmas in 2019.
-A traditional market and giant tree is taking over the Parvis (square) outside the entrance from December 13th.
+After a tough few years for the beloved Parisan Cathedral, it’s survived the terrible fire that destroyed part of it in 2019 and is offering a warm and festive way to celebrate Christmas in 2021.
+A traditional market and giant tree is taking over the Parvis (square) outside the entrance from December 10th.

 At the market, enjoy regional treats and gastronomic specialities from around France, enjoy performances from live musicians dressed in traditional garb, and take in the warm ambience from the Cathedral just beyond.